-- (2) Floor Area Floor areas which follow are exclusive of garages, basements or porches: - (a) Single-Family Detached Residence: - (i) One-story, single-family residence Not less than 700 square feet. - (ii) Two-story, single-family residence Not less than 1100 square feet. - (b) Other Uses No minimum floor area shall apply to other permitted and special uses within this District. - H. Legal Non-Conforming Single-Family and Double-Family Residential Structures: Any single-family and double-family residential structure existing as of the date of approval of this Zoning Ordinance shall be considered a permitted, conforming structure, subject to the provisions of this section.
+- (1) Structure Height All permitted and special uses shall maintain a structure height of not more than thirty-five (35) feet. - (2) Floor Area Floor areas which follow are exclusive of garages, basements or porches: - (a) Single-Family Detached Residence: - (i) One-story, single-family residence Not less than 700 square feet. - (ii) Two-story, single-family residence Not less than 1100 square feet. - (b) Other Uses No minimum floor area shall apply to other permitted and special uses within this District.

+H. Legal Non-Conforming Single-Family and Double-Family Residential Structures: Any single-family and double-family residential structure existing as of the date of approval of this Zoning Ordinance shall be considered a permitted, conforming structure, subject to the provisions of this section.
 Any such structure may be rebuilt or repaired if damaged or destroyed by more than fifty (50%) percent, provided such structure does not exceed the original footprint of the original structure.
-Any such structure may be expanded, provided the bulk requirements of the R-1 District are met, and provided that any existing nonconformity is not enlarged.
+Any such structure may be expanded, provided the bulk requirements of the R-1 District are met, and provided that any existing non-conformity is not enlarged.